Back in Time for Murder

 1450-1501

 Chris began sailing as a teenager and became a preeminent world explorer during his lifetime.
-Credited with the discovery of the Americas and the opening of trade between America and Europe, Chris came to enjoy riches and a celebrity-style importance.
-Regrettably, Chris was dishonored for a period as he was blamed for a smallpox plague in the Americas.
+Credited with the discovery of the Americas and the opening of trade between America and Europe, Chris came to enjoy riches and celebrity-style importance.
+Regrettably, Chris was dishonored for a period of time, as he was blamed for a smallpox plague in the Americas.
 His cruel treatment of the American natives during colonization was also in question, landing him a residence in a Spanish jail for a time.
 Chris took to his deathbed disheartened, never knowing the full extent of his contributions to history.

-Suggested Attire: Shirt puffed at the elbow, doublet (high, tight and collarless) and hose with a short over gown (robe) over the doublet.
+Suggested Attire: Shirt puffed at the elbow, doublet (high, tight, and collarless), and hose with a short overgown (robe) over the doublet.
 Tights and long, pointed shoes.
-Tall, crowned, small brimmed hat.
+Tall, crowned, small-brimmed hat.

 JENN OF ARC